LorisSigrist/zocker/README.md

 const data = zocker(my_schema, { generators });
 ```

 Notice that you can pass the return-value directly into the `generators` field, as it comes included with the matching-configuration.
 This is the case for all built-in generators.

-You will be able to achieve most of the customization you need by using the built-in generators.
-But if you need to, you can also write your own generators as described above.
+If you only want the function, you can just access the `generator` field of the return-value.

 ### Repeatability